What Is the Difference Between Alzheimer’s and Dementia

 • Decreased attention and focus

+Alzheimer’s is a physical illness that damages the brain.
+Unfortunately, it takes years for the disease to worsen to the point where it causes symptoms.
 Early symptoms of Alzheimer’s disease include changes in reasoning and thinking skills, problems with memory, and difficulty learning.
+These often don’t impact a person’s ability to perform daily tasks independently.
 Throughout disease progression, symptoms worsen and may consist of severe behavior changes and frequent confusion.

 If you or someone you know is showing the early signs of Alzheimer’s or dementia, you are not alone.
 Resources are available to help you learn more about the disease and treatment options.
 However, ignoring symptoms or pretending they do not exist is not the best way to deal with the condition and may lead to a more rapid progression of symptoms.

-Try to be prepared for any unexpected outbursts or abrupt personality changes your loved one may experience while navigating this complicated disease.
-And make sure you understand Alzheimer’s vs. dementia differences so you know what to expect going forward and how to seek the proper treatment.
+Try to be prepared for any unexpected outbursts or abrupt personality changes your loved one may experience while navigating this complicated disease and make sure you understand Alzheimer’s vs dementia so you know what to expect going forward and how to seek the proper treatment.
+Contact us if you are better off putting your loved one in a community for people with dementia.

 For help or more information contact us or schedule a visit at a location today.